 A cougar or mountain lion tattoo sends powerful messages.
 It can mean that you are a person who values being agile and quick on your feet.
 Or it may mean that you are a fierce protector.
 A cougar tattoo can also be a testament to your love for the mountains and the great outdoors.
 Obviously, tattoos are deeply personal to every individual.
 And how your tattoo artist presents your cougar tattoo will convey its own unique message.
 Hopefully learning more about cougar meanings and mythology will add deeper meaning to your tattoo.

 As apex predators, cougars face a number of threats, namely from human beings.
-To being, they are hunted for sport or by people who feel threatened by them, whether for themselves, their families, livestock, or pets.
+To begin, they are hunted for sport or by people who feel threatened by them, whether for themselves, their families, livestock, or pets.
 However, in most cases, the hunting of cougars is overkill.
 In fact, cougars rarely attack human beings.
 In the past century, 27 people have been killed by mountain lions in North America.
-Compare this to about 30 – 50 people who are killed by dogs – every year.
+Compare this to about 30 – 50 people who are killed by dogs –every year.10

 Cougars also face threats from habitat loss and being hit by cars.
 Yet, because they are an umbrella species, it’s vitally important that we protect them.
 In wildlife and biodiversity conservation, protecting an umbrella species means that many other species within that animal’s ecosystem will also be protected.
 By the same token, if that umbrella species disappears, it throws the entire ecosystem out of balance.